 Remember that some Crete beaches are home to turtles.
 The caretta caretta sea turtle is an endangered species so is fully protected and there are programs to ensure its safety.

 On Kriti, turtles nest at Chania, Rethymnon and Messara Bay.
 More about the turtles on our nature pages.

 There are dolphins and whales in the seas of Crete, so chances are you might see one, or visit our nature and conservation pages to find out more.
-In the waters around Crete are Sperm Whales (above).
+In the waters around Crete are Sperm Whales (above) and Striped Dolphins (below).